 It is very important, right from the start, that you learn what these costs are.
 Some of the costs specific to export transactions include market research, travel, international communications, production of export literature and documentation, freight forwarding and other logistics charges.

-Costs also include export packing, product modifications, labelling, compliance with Australian standards, insurance, credit checking, export documentation, export financing charges and training of an Australian distributor's staff.
+Costs also include export packing, product modifications, labelling, compliance with New Zealand standards, insurance, credit checking, export documentation, export financing charges and training of a New Zealand distributor's staff.